andytudhope/living-blue-book/source/knowledge_repo/index.md

 "Let your worship song be silence" — Lalla-Ded

+"You are waiting for me to describe what this silence is so that you can compare it, interpret it, carry it away and bury it.
+It cannot be described.
+What can be described is the known and freedom from the known can come into being only when there is a dying every day to the known, to the hurts, the flatteries, to all the images you have made, to all your experiences \[...\] That silence which is not the silence of the ending of noise is only a small beginning.
+It is like going through a small hole to an enormous, wide, expansive ocean, to an immeasurable, timeless state." — Jiddu Krishnamurti

 "Isn't that a sort of parallel of the process that every human being has to go through in his inner life in order to first achieve the affirmation of what one is, then have the courage to let that identity go in order to find the way back.
 I think this is what music is about." — Daniel Barenboim

 "The while amazed between